hungquangbui02022003/DeblurGAN/README.md

 ## Overview

-DeblurGAN-v2 is a new end-to-end generative adversarial network (GAN) designed for motion deblurring in single images.
+DeblurGAN-v2 is a end-to-end generative adversarial network (GAN) designed for motion deblurring in single images.
 It improves efficiency, quality, and flexibility compared to previous methods.
 The model is built on a relativistic conditional GAN with a dual-scale discriminator.

 With powerful backbones like Inception-ResNet-v2, DeblurGAN-v2 achieves high-quality deblurring, while lightweight options like MobileNet allow processing speeds up to 100 times faster than competitors, enabling real-time video deblurring.